Weak error expansion of a stopped numerical scheme for singular Langevin process: Weak error expansion

 \end{lem}

-\begin{proof} As explained before, the goal here is to show the so-called Doeblin condition~\eqref{eq:Doeblin}.
+\begin{proof} As explained before, it suffices to show the so-called Doeblin condition~\eqref{eq:Doeblin}.
 To achieve such inequality, we first begin by showing, using a controllability argument, that this is locally true, in the sense that: there exits $c>0$ such that for all $z\in K_2$, $z_0\in B(z,\delta)$ and $A\subset B(z,\delta)$,